-That’s why it’s always important to do college tours in the spring or other time period when class is in session.
+That’s why it’s always important to do college tours when class is in session.

 Quick tips for asking questions when choosing a college

 - Career services is the most important office on campus.
-This is where your student can ask where students are getting work post graduation and where they are getting placed in internships.
+This is where your student can ask if students are getting work post-graduation and where they are getting placed in internships.

 - It’s crucial your student gets more details on what classes are like.

 - When evaluating four-year costs, it’s vital to find out costs of campus life.
-A school with more on-campus activities for students will not only provide a bit of fun, but could save the student a lot of cash that would normally be spent on entertainment off campus.
+A school with more on-campus activities for students will not only provide a bit of fun, but could save them a lot of cash that would otherwise be spent on entertainment off-campus.

 Use College Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend.